Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Evaluation Campaign

+\paragraph{Continuous Rating} Inspired by \citet{machacek2020presenting}, we add 4 buttons below the audio/video document.
+While watching, the parti\-ci\-pants are asked to press the buttons to indicate their current satisfaction with the subtitles.
+We let participants decide the frequency of rating but we suggest clicking each 5-10 seconds or when their assessment has changed.
+We encourage them to provide feedback as often as possible even if their assessment has not changed.
+The scores of the rating range between 0 (the worst) and 3 (the best).
+The order 1, 2, 3, 0 matches the keyboard layout; participants are encouraged to use keyboard shortcuts.
+The layout is illustrated in \cref{fig:exp-screenshot}.

+\paragraph{Questionnaires} Answering questions as an evaluation approach has been already used \cite{hamon-etal-2009-end, berka2011quiz}.
+Our questionnaires were composed of two parts: factual questions and general questions.

-We decided to use direct factual questions in our study, instead of yes/no questions to exclude guessing.
+For \textbf{factual questions} we used the open style, i.e. asking for a short response, instead of yes/no or multiple choice to exclude guessing.
 We asked a Czech teacher of German to prepare the questions and an answer key from the original German documents, regardless of the machine translation.
 The teacher wrote the questions in Czech, and was instructed to prepare one question from every 30 seconds of the stream and distribute them evenly, if possible.
 The questions had to be answerable only after listening to the document, and not from the general knowledge.
 The complexity of the questions was targeted on the level that an ordinary high-school student could answer after listening to the source document once, if the student would not have any obstacles in understanding German.
 To reduce the effect of limited memory, the judges had an option in the questionnaire to indicate they knew the answer but forgot it.
 Furthermore, they had to fill, from which source they knew the answer: from the subtitles, from the speech, from an image on the video, or from their previous knowledge.

-After the factual questions, all the questionnaires had a common part where we asked the judges on their general impression of translation fluency, adequacy, stability and latency, overall quality, video watching comfort, and a summary comment.
-Each judge spent in total 2 hours on watching and 3 hours on the questionnaires.

 Finally, we evaluated the factual questions manually against the key, rating them at three levels: correct, incorrect, and partially correct.